Ecology and Evolutionary Biology

 Hours: 24L/36P

 Lectures and laboratories examine the natural history, morphology, behaviour, ecology, evolutionary relationships, and biogeography of amphibians (frogs and toads, salamanders, caecilians) and non-avian reptiles (turtles, the tuatara, lizards, snakes, and crocodilians).
-Ancillary fee of $25 to cover cost of arranging a live animal lab featuring living Ontario reptiles and amphibians.
-Students are also required to purchase a $25 lab manual.
+Students are required to purchase a $25 lab manual.

 Prerequisite: BIO220H1